|

 Maybe the shift is even more profound.
 A month of intentional space might allow you to recognize that something deeper is off.
 Things like misalignment between what you’re doing and what feels meaningful, or a slow drift away from the parts of your work that once energized you, or even noticing (and addressing) early signs of burnout (or boreout).

 When you don’t step away, these “off” feelings don’t usually disappear.
-Instead, they tend to deepen, waiting to be addressed.
+Instead, they tend to deepen and intensify.

 In contrast, stepping away (even briefly) is a deliberate interruption – a reset.
 It creates space to reassess direction, reconnect with purpose, and make more intentional choices about how you’re spending your time and energy.

 And importantly, a pseudo-sabbatical doesn’t have to mean disappearing completely or letting everything collapse.
 With some planning, you can reduce the actual impact more than you might expect.
-For a one month pseudo-sabbatical, wrapping up key tasks in advance, setting boundaries around availability, or choosing a naturally lighter period can mean that what you’re “losing” is not a full month, but perhaps two or three weeks worth of shifted work.
+For a one month pseudo-sabbatical, wrapping up key tasks in advance, setting boundaries around availability while away, and making a list of items to attend to when you return can mean that what you’re “losing” isn’t a full month, but perhaps two or three weeks worth of shifted work.

 If you’re considering a pseudo-sabbatical, it may be worth doing a simple exercise: write down everything you believe will fall behind if you take a month away.
 Be specific.
 Then, next to that list, write down what you might gain if the time is used intentionally.